lorforlinux/docs.beagleboard.io/boards/pocketbeagle2/03-design-and-specifications.rst

 and BQ21040 battery charger.
 Each component's role in maintaining power integrity and optimizing consumption is explained, supported by relevant figures.

-Finally, we present the mechanical specifications of the PocketBeagle2, including its dimensions, weight, and PCB details.
-This comprehensive overview ensures that you have a complete understanding of the PocketBeagle2's design, capabilities, and potential applications, making it an invaluable resource for developers and engineers.
+Finally, we present the mechanical specifications of PocketBeagle 2, including its dimensions, weight, and PCB details.
+This comprehensive overview ensures that you have a complete understanding of PocketBeagle 2's design, capabilities, and potential applications, making it an invaluable resource for developers and engineers.

 Block Diagram and Overview
 **************************

-The figure below provides a high-level overview of the PocketBeagle2 hardware architecture, illustrating the main components and their interconnections.
+The figure below provides a high-level overview of PocketBeagle 2 hardware architecture, illustrating the main components and their interconnections.
 This includes the System on Chip (SoC), power management, memory, connectivity interfaces, and other peripheral components.

-- **System on Chip (SoC)**: At the core of the PocketBeagle2 is the AM6232 SoC, which integrates dual ARM Cortex-A53 cores, a Cortex-M4F core, and various peripherals.
+- **System on Chip (SoC)**: At the core of PocketBeagle 2 is the AM6232 SoC, which integrates dual ARM Cortex-A53 cores, a Cortex-M4F core, and various peripherals.
 This SoC is optimized for power efficiency and performance, making it suitable for a wide range of embedded applications.

 - **Power Management**: The diagram highlights several power management ICs:
    - **TPS6521903 PMIC**: Manages multiple power rails, including buck converters and LDOs, to supply necessary voltages.
    - **TLV62595 Step-Down Converter**: Provides a stable 3.3V power supply with high efficiency.
    - **LM73100 Power Path Management IC**: Seamlessly switches between multiple power sources (VIN_5V, USB_5V, VBAT) to ensure stable system voltage.

-- **Memory Components**: The PocketBeagle2 includes:
+- **Memory Components**: PocketBeagle 2 includes:
    - **512MB LPDDR4 RAM**: Ensures efficient data transfer and memory access.
    - **Optional 4GB eMMC Storage**: Provides non-volatile storage for the operating system and user data.